tleyden/open-ocr/README.md

 * Scalable message passing architecture via RabbitMQ.
 * Platform independence via Docker containers.
+* Supports 31 languages in addition to English
 * Ability to use an image pre-processing chain.
 An example using [Stroke Width Transform](https://github.com/tleyden/open-ocr/wiki/Stroke-Width-Transform) is provided.
 * Pass arguments to Tesseract such as character whitelist and page segment mode.
 * [REST API docs](http://docs.openocr.apiary.io/)